 - Multiple Vault instances and environments

-- The need for a simple and unique interface
+- The need for a simple interface without heavy tooling

-VCV focuses on the essentials: visibility and clarity.
+VCV focuses on the essential: visibility and clarity.

 What you get#

-VCV lists the certificates issued by your Vault PKI engines with the useful information:
+VCV lists certificates issued by your Vault PKI engines with the details you actually need:

 - Common Name (CN)